 The Center serves as an umbrella for Innovation Initiatives:

 - Hartwick’s Makerspace is located on the 4th floor of the Stevens-German Library.

 - Hartwick’s Fabrication Lab (Fab Lab) is located on the ground floor of Anderson Center for the Arts in the Art & Art History Department.

-All three platforms are part of the College’s overall strategy of further enhancing Hartwick’s very interdisciplinary approach to learning to make our students more marketable problem solvers in a tech savvy world.
+All platforms are part of the College’s overall strategy of further enhancing Hartwick’s very interdisciplinary approach to learning to make our students more marketable problem solvers in a tech savvy world.
 Students benefit by connecting what they are learning in the classroom with real needs in the community.
 The GCCI is an idea incubator and an instigator of innovative approaches to academic coursework both for credit and not for credit.

 The Makerspace is an open format collaborative workspace for students, faculty, and invited guests to brainstorm, create, learn, and develop ideas.
 Its design fosters creativity and collaboration, with whiteboards and modular furniture that give students a setting reflective of a professional and integrative work environment.

 Visits from outside experts and practitioners, including distinguished alumni and off-campus leaders, are commonplace.

 The Fabrication Lab, “Fab Lab,” is a cross-disciplinary space dedicated to providing both 2D and 3D digital technologies which allow our students to create anything from prototypes of product ideas to traditional art.